Arun River (China–Nepal): Nepal

 The Arun is the largest trans-Himalayan river passing through Nepal and also has the greatest snow and ice-covered area of any Nepalese river basin.
-The Arun drains more than half of the area contributing to the Sapta Kosi river system but provides only about a quarter of the total discharge.
+The Arun drains more than half of the area contributing to the Sapta Koshi river system but provides only about a quarter of the total discharge.
 This apparent contradiction is caused by the location of more than 80 percent of the Arun's drainage area in the rain shadow of the Himalayas.
 Average annual rainfall in Tibet is about 300 mm.

 The river leaves the Tibet region at a height of about 3500 m and crosses the main Himalayan ranges.
 Leaving their rain shadow, the river's flow increases substantially in the monsoonal climate of east Nepal.
 The landscape south of the border tends to be steep with less than 15 percent of the area having a sustained slope of less than 15° and is strongly dissected by stream channels.
 Many of the hill slopes are structurally unstable, and the region is seismically active.
-The August 1988 Nepal earthquake, with an epicentre more than 50 km south of the Arun basin, had a moment magnitude of 6.9 and resulted in more than 100 deaths in the basin alone.
+The August 1988 Nepal earthquake, with an epicentre around 50 km south of the Arun basin, had a moment magnitude of 6.9 and resulted in more than 100 deaths in the basin alone.

 The northern third of the Nepalese portion of the Arun basin supports a rich, though human-modified, forest of mixed hardwoods, Chir pine, fir, and rhododendron at elevations of over 1000 m.
 The vegetation in the southern two-thirds of the area has been extensively modified for subsistence agriculture.
-Most of the half-million people in the Arun basin live in this southern area between 300 m and 1000 m in widely scattered villages near the slopes they farm.
+Most of the half million people in the Arun basin live in this southern area between 300 m and 1000 m in widely scattered villages near the slopes they farm.